natancox/stardog-docs/src/blog/content/posts/stardog-3-is-coming.md

 +++
 date = "2015-01-22T12:28:02-05:00"
 draft = false
-author = "Kendall Clark, Mike Grove, Pavel Klinov" title = "A Preview of Stardog 3: Part One"
+author = "Kendall Clark, Mike Grove, Pavel Klinov, Evren Sirin" title = "A Preview of Stardog 3: Part One"

 +++

-In this first post of a quick series we'll be looking at the big changes in the upcoming Stardog 3 release.<!--more--> Stardog 3 is the result of more than **10,000 commits**.
-Wow.
+In this first post of a quick series we'll be looking at the big changes in the upcoming Stardog 3 release.Stardog 3 is the result of more than **10,000 commits**.<!--more-->

 In this post we'll look at HA Cluster and performance improvements.
 Then we'll look at improvements to Stardog's reasoning